 Information in this system is safeguarded in accordance with applicable laws, rules and policies.
 All records are protected from unauthorized access through appropriate administrative, physical, and technical safeguards.
-These safeguards include restricting access to authorized personnel who also have a need-toknow; using locks, alarm devices, and passwords; and encrypting data communications.
-Strict control measures are enforced to ensure that access to classified and/or sensitive information in these records is also based on "need to know."
+These safeguards include restricting access to authorized personnel who also have a need-toknow for the performance of their official duties; using locks, alarm devices, and passwords; and encrypting data communications.
+Strict control measures are enforced to ensure that access to classified and/or sensitive information in these records is also based on need to know.
 Electronic access is limited by computer security measures that are strictly enforced.
 TSA file areas are locked after normal duty hours and the facilities are protected from the outside by security personnel.